fr1t2/documentation-refresh/consumer/ecosystem/nodes/QRL_Node.md

 # QRL Node

-The QRL node is simply a dedicated computer running custom software developed by the QRL team.
+A QRL node is simply a dedicated computer running custom software developed by the QRL team.
 These computers make up the main building blocks of the network.
 Every node works in conjunction with other nodes to form a consensus on what the next valid block is in the chain, as well as which transactions to write to into the chains history.
 This is what makes up the distributed ledger and forms the blockchain

 Forming the basic structure for a trust-less network is a complicated thing, and a lot of magic happens behind the scenes with cryptographic calculations and complex algorithms.

-Luckily this heavy lifting is left up to the talented team of developers behind the QRl project.
-Running a node is not nearly as difficult of a task, and we cover it in detail in the [Node Section]() of the documentation.
+# QRL Node

 The Peer-To-Peer network that is formed by the QRL nodes allows the basic foundational security to exist in the chain.
 Through some incredible math and an ultra-secure address scheme using post quantum cryptography QRL has created one of the most secure and trusted blockchains in existence today.

+Running a node is not a difficult task, and we cover it in detail in the [Node Section](#FIXME!).

 ## Functions